niteshdangi/react-partial-renderer/Readme.md

 import { PartialScreenRenderer } from 'react-partial-renderer';
-// Puts components in callback queue with specified delay in the list to render items one by one.
+// Puts components in callback queue with specified delay in the list to render items one by one. use batchId to batch multiple components having same batch ID ...
-...
     {items.map((item,index)=>(
         <PartialScreenRenderer